 We know of no other business that will be brought before the Annual Meeting.
-If any other matter or any proposal should be properly at their discretion and in accordance with their best judgment presented and should properly come before the meeting for action, the persons named in the accompanying proxy will, at their discretion and in accordance with their best judgment, vote upon such proposal.
+If any other matter or any proposal should be properly presented and should properly come before the meeting for action, the persons named in the accompanying proxy will, at their discretion and in accordance with their best judgment, vote upon such proposal.